 Who would you recommend Gripped Part 1 to and why?

-I would recommend Gripped Part 1: The Truth We Never Told by Stacy Padula to any high schooler who may be feeling the inevitable temptations of dangerous party drugs.
-It is important to recognize the legitimate impact that the things you do in highschool can have on your future, not only on your health but within your professional career.
+I would recommend Gripped Part 1 to any high schooler who may be feeling the inevitable temptations of dangerous party drugs.
+It is important to recognize the legitimate impact that the things you do in high school can have on your future, not only on your health but within your professional career.
 To anybody reading this book, I would say that decisions you make matter in the long run; have fun while you’re young, but refrain from making bad choices.

 How do you as a young adult relate to the story?

-As a young adult, I often feel that I am invincible—that my young body could handle anything thrown at me.
-Whether it be intense physical activity or extremely unhealthy food, I rarely find myself pausing to consider my bodies limits and trust that it will always work the way it is now.
+As a young adult, I often feel that I am invincible; that my young body can handle anything thrown at me.
+Whether it be intense physical activity or extremely unhealthy food, I rarely find myself pausing to consider my body’s limits and trust that it will always work the way it does now.
 This feeling of invincibility allows me to relate to the story and gives me a better understanding of what kids like Taylor may have experienced.
-Luckily, this story also gives me good insight into the fact that I am not bulletproof and that my actions do have consequences.
+Luckily, this story also gives me good insight into the fact that I am not bulletproof, and that my actions do have consequences.

 What did you like best about the story?

 The thing that I liked best about this story was the organization of the chapters.
-The jumping between time periods brought so much clarification to things that I had previously been curious about after reading the Montgomery Lake High series and also provided a feeling of intense suspense for the reader.
+The jumping between time periods brought so much clarification to things that I had previously been curious about after reading the MLH series, and also provided a feeling of intense suspense for the reader.

 What message does this book send to readers?